smaccm/march-drop-manifest/HARDWARE.md

 #### Configure Linux in VM to load root file-system from eMMC

 Note that by default Linux in the VM will try to use the SD card as the root file-system.
-To use the eMMC set the appropriate configuration option `CONFIG_VM_ROOTFS_MMCBLK0P2` using either `make menuconfig` or in the `.config` or `vm_defconfig` file file.
+To use the eMMC set the appropriate configuration option `CONFIG_VM_ROOTFS_MMCBLK0P2` using either `make menuconfig` or in the `.config` or `vm_defconfig` file.